Regulation and Frontier Housing Supply: The Frontier Isoquant and Elasticity of Substitution of Land for Capital

+The isoquant in Figure \ref{fig:eosiso} is constructed from the discrete frontier cost schedule.
+For each height $h$, the plotted point is $(1/Q_h,C_h/Q_h)$, where $C_h$ is the total non-land cost implied by the frontier.
 The elasticity of substitution of the housing production function is the rate at which the cost-minimizing capital to land ratio varies with the marginal rate of technical substitution.
 This is commonly used to summarize the degree of substitution of one input for the other in housing production.
-With price-taking firms in input markets, and normalizing the price of capital to 1, the elasticity of substitution is $\sigma =\dfrac{d\ln k}{d\ln R}$, where $k$ is capital per {unit of land}, and $R$ is the price of {a unit of land} (i.e., land rent).

 Given price taking firms in the input market, and normalizing the price of capital to 1, the elasticity of substitution is,

 where $k=K/L$ is the capital to land ratio (or the capital per {unit of land}), $K$ is capital, $L$ is a given fixed amount of land, and $R$ is the price of one {unit of land}, i.e., land rent.